nemoNoboru/RubyBase/README.md

   get '/hello/([^/]+)' do |r|
     "Hello world!" * (r[:match][1]).to_i
   end
+  # returns
   # 127.0.0.1/hello/2
   #=> "Hello world!
 Hello world!"
 end

+RubyBase.run
 ```

 # RubyBase Matching system
 RubyBase reads your routes from top to bottom and tries to match all of them
 until some route matches the route requested by the client.
 That r[:match] is
 the MatchData generated from the matching.

 # RubyBase Cache system
 When a 'GET' request is fulfilled and processed it is saved on cache.
 The next time
 that the client request that exact route in the exact method it will automatically
 receieve the cached response.

 If a request with a method different from GET (POST,PUT,PATCH,DELETE) is made
 **ALL CACHE IS DELETED** and all the caching starts again.